lhh/jirate/README.md

   - `jirate field MYISSUE-123 add|remove contributors user1,user2`

 ## Searching issues
-- Search for all unresolved issues assigned to you:
+- Search for all unresolved issues assigned to you (unless you overrode the search named `default` in your configuration file):
   - `jirate search`
+- Execute the search named `foo`:
+  - `jirate search -n foo`
 - Search for all issues assigned to you and display the a table with key (always displayed on left), status, priority, and summary (with width limited to 20 characters):
   - `jirate search --fields status,priority,summary:20`
-- Execute a raw search and display just the priority:
+- Execute a raw search and display just the key and priority:
   - `jirate search -r "field1 is not EMPTY" --fields priority`

 - Comment on an issue (spawns editor):